matloff/TidyverseSkeptic/README.md

 rather than taking action on its own.

 The first major firm to become involved in R was Revolution Analytics (now part of Microsoft).
-There was much concern in the R community over Revo's potential negative impact on R, but instead, they were model corporate citizens.
+There was much concern in the R community at the time over Revo's potential negative impact on R, but instead, they turned out to be model corporate citizens.

 As noted, I know and admire the people at RStudio, *but a commercial entity should not have such undue, unilateral influence on an